efeminella/backbone-eventbroker/README.md

 ```

 ### Determining if an EventBroker has been created
-To test if an EventBroker has been created for a given namespace, simply invoke the 'has' method:
+To test if an `EventBroker` has been created for a given `namespace`, simply invoke the `has` method:

 ``` javascript
 // determines if an event broker for the given namespace exists